 Attic Insulation

 To reduce heating and cooling costs, make sure you have plenty of attic insulation.
-The effectiveness of insulation is expressed by the R-value:
+The R-value expresses the effectiveness of insulation:

 When adding additional insulation to your attic, use unfaced insulation, and wear: